dell/dataiq-autodesk-shotgun-plugin/README.md

-The shotgun plugin connects to the shotgun API and applies tag to the shots found on the filesystem
+The shotgun plug-in connects to the shotgun API and applies tag to the shots found on the filesystem

 # Prerequisite